"""The core state representation.

 def n_atoms(self) -> int:

-"""Total number of atoms in the system across all batches."""
+"""Total number of atoms in the system across all systems."""

 return self.positions.shape[0]